alex-florescu/CS351/specification/outline.md

 ## 5. Risks and Resources
 ### Potential Risks
 In order to prevent unexpected setbacks in the development of the product, a set of possible risks has been considered:
- - The PC used for developing the audio system breaks:
+ - The PC used for developing the audio system breaks.
     * Use a cloud storage method for both code base and documentation, such as GitHub, to prevent any data loss.
     * Do not leave the PC unsupervised in public areas.

- - The FPGA kit breaks, and development is stalled:
+ - The FPGA kit breaks, and development is stalled.
     * Avoid unnecessary transportation of the kit.
     * Only use the kit in a trusted and safe environment.
     * Use simulation testbenches as the main method of verification.
 Only perform hardware testing after simulations are denoted as successful.

- - Student illness or inability to work:
+ - Student is illness or unable to work.
     * Respect a healthy schedule and maintain an adequate balance of rest and time dedicated to work.
     * Consider ergonomic recommendations, such as correct posture or appropriate room lighting.
     * Divide project objectives into mandatory and optional categories to allow deprioritisation of goals in the case of an unfortunate event.